 Duties and responsibilities of a medical assistant, medical administrative assistant, and billing specialist in a physician's office, clinic, hospital or other medical facility.
 Emphasizes desirable personality traits and human relationships as well as medical ethics, specialties in the medical field, and office maintenance.
-PREREQ: ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 or 105 on an approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400-level Reading courses on approved college Reading Placement Test and other measures as necessary.
+PREREQ: ENGL 836, and READ 836, or ENGL 847, or ESL 400, or eligibility for ENGL 100 or 105 on the College Placement Test or other multiple measures assessment.
 Transfer: CSU.